HeckelRobert/contract-manufacturing-assistant/docs/operations.md

 ### Deployment steps

-1. Download `QuotationAccelerator-v{version}-win-x64.zip` from release assets.
+1. Download **Contract manufacturing Setup.msi** from [GitHub Releases](https://github.com/HeckelRobert/quotation-knowledge-assistant/releases/latest) (see [user guide](user-guide.md) for non-technical steps).
-2. Extract to any writable local folder (no admin rights required).
+2. Run the installer and complete the wizard (requires administrator rights).
-3. Run `Contract manufacturing.exe`.
+3. Start **Contract manufacturing** from the Start menu or desktop shortcut.
 4. On first launch, bundled `sample-data/` is used automatically if no project root is configured.
 5. Optionally install Ollama and pull recommended models: